The Street Fighter: Cast

+Production

+During the final year of production of Sonny Chiba's show Key Hunter, Chiba met with Bruce Lee through mutual friends and began discussing working on a film project together as Key Hunter was quite popular in Hong Kong.
+Due to Chiba's schedule discussion of the film had to be put off and it was only upon Chiba's return to Hong Kong where he'd learned of Lee's death.
+Inspired by the financial success Toho-Towa had from their release of Enter the Dragon, Toei Company opted to create their own Martial arts film with Chiba as the headliner.

+Filming took place on-location in Tokyo, and Toei Studios in Kyoto.
+The production also shot exterior location footage in Hong Kong.

+The martial arts director for the film was Shōrin-ryū Seibukan master Masafumi Suzuki, who also acts in the film as Sensei Kendō Masaoka.
+Gōgen Yamaguchi was also a technical consultant for the film.
+Unusually, the film credits separate fight direction for the different martial arts styles displayed, with separate credits for wrestling (Tsutomu Harada, Reggy Jones) and kickboxing (Ken Kazama) direction.

 US releases

-The Street Fighter was the first film to receive an X rating solely for intense violence and mild gore.
+The Street Fighter was the first film to receive an X rating solely for intense violence and gore.
 The film was especially controversial because of a scene in which Tsurugi castrates the rapist Bondo with his bare hands; it is this scene (among others) that reputedly gained the film its 'X' rating.
 A similarly violent scene involves Tsurugi delivering a powerful punch to an henchman's head, followed by a one-second cut to an x-ray shot of the skull being completely shattered and blood gushing from the man's entire face.
 16 minutes were later edited from the film in order to get an R-rating.
 This was the version initially released on home video by MGM/CBS Home Video in 1980.
 Since then, the film was re-released in its entirety.
 Consequently, the English dub of the uncut version suffers from inconsistencies to the soundtrack quality, as the restored footage was dubbed by a different studio using different voice actors.

 In the English dubbed versions of The Street Fighter and Return of The Street Fighter, Chiba's character is identified as "Terry Sugury" in the credits but dubbed by the voice actors as "Terry Tsurugi".
-In The Street Fighter's Last Revenge, however, the voice actors call him "Terry Sugury".
-Rakuda is named "Ratnose", while the villain Tatekis name is also mistranslated as Junjō.
+In The Street Fighter's Last Revenge, however, the voice actors call him "Terry Sugury."
+Rakuda is named "Ratnose"; The villain Tatekis name is also mistranslated as Junjō.

-Shout!
-Factory acquired the license of all three films in the series for a Blu-ray release on February 19, 2019 via their Shout!
+On November 7, 2018, it was announced that Shout!
+Factory has acquired the license of all three films in the series for a Blu-ray release on February 19, 2019 via their Shout!
 Selects line.
 It contains the dub, and original Japanese audio.
 For the first time, the uncut original English version was made available, but without the newer audio recordings.